Most productivity advice fails because it treats productivity like a calendar problem. In reality, it starts with your productivity mindset.

 Work and leisure together:

-- Look for ways to blend productivity with enjoyment.
-If you’re in a new city, work from a café with a great view or a coworking space that hosts social events.
+• Look for ways to blend productivity with enjoyment.
+In a new city, work from a café with a great view, or choose a coworking space that hosts social events.

-What I do → I search for coworking spaces before arriving at my next destination, using coworker.com.
-If their fees are quite expensive, I also use Google Maps for coworking-friendly cafés.
+What I do → Before arriving at my next destination, I search for coworking spaces on coworker.com.
+If the fees are too high, I use Google Maps to find coworking-friendly cafés.

 Different routines: